MoonPoet/xaprb-src/content/talks/srecon-approaching-unacceptable-workload-boundary/index.md

 * Queue length is the instantaneous or time-averaged number of tasks waiting to be serviced.

+---
+class: bigger
+# Utilization, Queue Length, & Concurrency

+By Little's Law, utilization and queue length are **types of concurrency**.

+  * Utilization is the concurrency of in-service tasks.

 --
-* By Little's Law, utilization and queue length are types of concurrency:
-  * Utilization is the concurrency of in-service tasks.
   * Queue length is the concurrency of queued tasks.

 ---
-class: two-column
+class: two-column, bigger
 # What Is The Load Limit?

-Can utilization define the load limit?
-If so, queueing theory might hold an answer.
+If the load limit were defined in terms of utilization, queueing theory could tell us where the **load limit** will be.

+--
+But it can't: load can be infinite, utilization ranges 0-1.

 .col[
-* This is appealing because utilization has a clear limit: it can't be more than 100%.
-* But:
-  * Load can be unlimited
+Plus it's impractical:
 * The “hockey stick” queueing curve is hard to use
 * The "knee" is unintuitive
 ]

 .col[
 ![Hockey Stick](hockey.svg)
 ]

+???
+This is appealing because utilization has a clear limit: it can't be more than 100%.

+So we need to translate the problem to a different domain, where the units match.
+Scalability is the answer.

 ---
+class: title
+background-image: url(snow-3260088-1280.jpg)

+.smokescreen[
+# Scalability
+]

+---
+class: bigger
+# What's the Definition of Scalability?

+There's a mathematical definition of scalability **as a function of concurrency**.

+--

+I'll illustrate it in terms of a **parallel processing system** that uses concurrency to achieve speedup.

+???
+It's practical, easy to use, and matches the domain well.

+I'll show how the equation is composed piece by piece, but don't sweat the math.

+---
+class: bigger, img-center
-# Scaling A System: Ideal
+# Linear Scaling

-Suppose a clustered system can do X work per unit of time.<br>Ideally, if you double the cluster size, it can do 2X work.
+Suppose a clustered system can complete **X tasks per second** with no parallelism.

+--

+With parallelism, it divides tasks and executes subtasks concurrently, **completing tasks faster**.

+--

+Faster completion also means **increased throughput.**

+???
+* Tasks per second is throughput.
+* Throughput is a function of concurrency.

+---
+class: bigger, img-center
+# Linear Scaling

+Ideally, **throughput increases linearly with concurrency**.

 ![Linear Scalability](linear1.svg)

+???
+* Linear scaling is the ideal.
+* Another way to say this is that the system's output is a linear function of load.

 ---
-class: two-column
+class: two-column, bigger
 # The Linear Scalability Equation

 .col[
-The equation that describes ideal scaling:
+The equation that describes ideal scaling is

 \\[
 X(N) = \frac{\\lambda N}{1}
 \\]

-where \\(\\lambda\\) is the slope of the line.
+where the slope is \\(\\lambda=X(1)\\).
 ]

 .col[
 ![Linear Scalability](linear1.svg)
 ]

+???
+- X is throughput
+- N is concurrency, which is the workload
+- Lambda is the system's output when there's no parallelism
+- Really important to note that N is the independent parameter, the driver

 ---
-class: center
+class: center, bigger
 # But Our Cluster Isn’t Perfect

-Speedup comes from executing tasks in parallel, e.g. ~ scatter-gather.
+Linear scaling comes from subdividing tasks **perfectly**.

+--

-What happens to performance if some portion isn’t parallelizable?
+What if a portion isn’t subdividable?

 ![Speedup](speedup.svg)

 ---
 class: two-column,bigger
-# Amdahl’s Law
+# Amdahl’s Law Describes Serialization

 \\[
 X(N) = \frac{\\lambda N}{1+\\sigma(N-1)}
 \\]

 .col[
+Amdahl's Law describes throughput when
-Amdahl’s Law describes the fraction \\(\\sigma\\) that can’t be done in parallel.
+**a fraction \\(\\sigma\\) can’t be parallelized**.
-Adding nodes provides some speedup, but there’s a ceiling.
 ]

 .col[